A guide to using maps to aid your Victorian local history research.

 1. Library catalogue.
-Approximately 95% of our Victorian maps have been catalogued.
-To find relevant maps in the catalogue, choose Maps from the drop-down menu to the right of the search box and then try searching with various keywords relating to the area, such as the name of the region and/or names of local towns or settlements, and/or keywords relating to the specific area of your research.
-Once you have a list of results, you may also find it useful to refine your results using the options on the left, for example, you can limit by creation date.
+To find relevant maps in the catalogue, select Maps from the drop-down menu to the right of the search box and try searching with various keywords relating to the area, such as the name of the region and/or names of local towns or settlements, and/or keywords relating to the specific area of your research.
+Once you have a list of results, you may find it useful to refine your results using the options on the right, for example, you can limit by creation date.

 2. Township, parish or county plans.
 These plans show the boundaries of each property in the mapped area.
 They mark the first owner/lease-holder to take possession of allotments from the Crown, but do not indicate the names of subsequent owners or lease-holders.
 They also show more general information, such as the location of buildings, roads and rivers.

 3. Historical maps & plans collection.
 This set of microfiche contains the earliest maps available for many areas of Victoria.
 It covers the first 60 years of European settlement in Victoria.
 The series includes a wide variety of types of maps, including parish plans, coastal surveys, pastoral run plans, mining department maps, maps of roads, trainlines, cemeteries or goldfields, geological and topographical surveys, and many others.

 5. Gazetteers.
 These reference books provide basic information about places, such as the population size and the geographical co-ordinates.
 There are several gazetteers that provide historical information about Victorian townships.